robak86/hardwired/README.md

 ### Overriding definitions

 Each instance definition which is already used within some definitions graph can be overridden by the container.
 This e.g. allows replacing deeply nested definitions with mocked instances for integration tests (see `apply` override).
 Overriding is achieved by providing patched instance definition (having the same id as the original one) to container constructor.
-On each request (`. get`) containers checks if it has overridden definition for the original one which was requested.
+On each request(`.get` | `.getAll`) containers checks if it has overridden definition for the original one that was requested.
 If overridden definition is found then it is used instead of the original one.

 ```typescript
 import { singleton, container, set } from 'hardwired';